There is certainly a big difference between a spreadsheeter and a financial modeler.

 A spreadsheeter just wants to get the job done and will rush through the process, even occasionally hardcoding numbers in formulas to balance a balance sheet and hide it in other debtors or creditors when it might be out of balance.
 Or have a “balancing item” / “historical balancing” as an unreconciled difference.
 Maybe make other assets equal the difference between net assets and total equity to force a balanced balance sheet…I know all the tricks because I used them a long time ago.

-A spreadsheeter likes the fact that their spreadsheet is really complex which nobody, apart from them, is able to interpret what is contained in it.
+A spreadsheeter likes the fact that their spreadsheet is really complex in its design which nobody, apart from them, is able to interpret what is contained in it.
 Even the simplest of tasks identifying where the assumptions are located is a game of hide and seek within the spiderweb of formulas.
 They aim to make things complex (job protection).

 A spreadsheeter takes days sometimes weeks to roll forward spreadsheets and lots of manual copy and paste.
 They will spend more of their time preparing it and little time analysing, running sensitivities and scenarios.
 Its rare you will find scenario and sensitivity analysis in the spreadsheet.
 They might even use the words “it is what it is cause the model says so”.
 It’s like the model has it’s own brain and can never be wrong or changed dynamically.
 Spreadsheeters hardly ever build macros to automate the complexity.